 Body piercing is a serious decision.
-Before making your decision, ask other teens who have piercings what they think about it.
-You may want to know things such as —
+Before you decide what to do, ask other teens who have piercings what they think about the whole process.

 - How much did it cost?